-It’s official: Sweatpants and sweatshirt sets are the WFH uniform for 2020
+It’s official: Sweatpants and sweatshirt sets are the WFH uniform of 2020

 The style goddesses may have not had the matching sweatsuit in mind when drawing up these bylaws.
 But quarantine fashion has spoken: The sweatsuit is here to stay.
 Your Hadids, Biebers, and Kardashians are regularly spotted in luxe versions, while the rest of the WFH community has made the matching set the perfect leisure attire for 24-hour wear.

-“On some days, it feels silly to wear what you’d wear in an office when you can see my kitchen in the background,” says Small Girls PR co-founder Mallory Blair.
+“On some days, it feels silly to wear what you’d wear in an office when you can see my kitchen in the background,” says Small Girls PR cofounder Mallory Blair.
 “Sweatsuits exude unpretentious self-confidence while also looking put together.”
-Blair is a sweatsuit super fan, the proud owner of seven matching sets—if you don’t count the additional ‘gray area” collection she cobbled together from mis-matched brands—and attributes her love to the Juicy Couture tracksuits of yore.
+Blair is a sweatsuit super fan, the proud owner of seven matching sets—if you don’t count the additional “gray area” collection she cobbled together from mismatched brands—and attributes her love to the Juicy Couture tracksuits of yore.
 (I immediately called her after seeing this tremendous rainbow keyboard-print Jeremy Scott for Adidas matching set on her Instagram.)

 Currently, the monochromatic (or pattern-analogous) set has taken many forms: soft brushed French terry, rich knits spiked with cashmere, and cotton-silk blends that are impossible to stop touching.
 While most are sold as separate pieces, the intention to wear them together isn’t unspoken.
 Here are seven of our faves.